i386x/pubdocs/C/decl.md

   * for functions declared inside function: `extern`
   * for objects and functions declared outside function: static with external linkage
-* storage class determines the storage duration of the object
+* storage class determines the storage lifetime of the object
 * two storage classes: automatic and static

 ### Automatic Storage Class